davidsneighbour/hugo-modules/documentation/hugo-sitemap/index.md

 __DEPRECATED__: Frontmatter `robotsdisallow` from earlier `hugo-robots` versions did result in the page being omitted from the sitemap.
 This is deprecated, but currently still supported.
 The module will echo a note on CLI about this.

-## HTML Sitemap
+### HTML Sitemap

-If you want to add an HTML sitemap you can do so via shortcode:
+This module also provides an HTML sitemap, that you can include via shortcode:

 ```go-html-template
 {{</* sitemap */>}}